PACE-challenge/pacechallenge.org/2021/tracks.md

 ## Kernelization Track

-Our goal for this track is to develop efficient and effective preprocessing software that can be combined with exact or heuristic algorithms.
+Our goal for this track is to develop efficient and effective preprocessing software that can be combined with exact or heuristic algorithms
 (see also [discussion](#appendix-discussion-on-kernelization-track)).
 Your submission should return a smaller "equivalent instance" to the one given as input within 5 minutes.
-Moreover, your submission should also be able to efficiently compute a solution for the input graph given a (not necessarily optimal) solution for the equivalent instance constructed by your submission.
+Moreover, your submission should contain a "solution-lifting algorithm" that efficiently computes a solution for the input graph given a (not necessarily optimal) solution for the equivalent instance constructed by your submission.

-More precisely, for an input graph $G$, your submission has to return a graph $G'$ and a number $d$ such that $\mathrm{opt}(G) = \mathrm{opt}(G') + d$, where $\mathrm{opt}(H)$ denotes the minimum number of edge modifications to required to turn $H$ into a cluster graph (cf. see also the [problem description](/2021/cluster-editing/)) for the graph $H$.
+More precisely, for an input graph $G$, your submission has to return a number $d$ and a graph $G'$ such that $\mathrm{opt}(G) = \mathrm{opt}(G') + d$, where $\mathrm{opt}(H)$ denotes the minimum number of edge modifications to required to turn $H$ into a cluster graph (cf. see also the [problem description](/2021/cluster-editing/)) for the graph $H$.

+**Submission to optil.io:**
+Since two programs cannot be verified together on optil.io, we use the following adjusted requirements (only for [optil.io](optil.io), not final submission).
-Moreover, we provide four heuristics (see below for explanations and source code for these heuristics).
+We provide four heuristics (see below for explanations and source code for these heuristics).
 Your submission has to use these heuristics to compute cluster editing sets $S_1', ..., S_4'$ for $G'$.
 From these solutions $S_1', ..., S_4'$, your submission has to compute solutions $S_1, ..., S_4$ for $G$ such that $|S_i| \le |S_i'| + d$ for each $i = 1, \dots, 4$.
 Your submission will be disqualified if $\mathrm{opt}(G) \ne \mathrm{opt}(G') + d$, $S_i$ is not correct, or $|S_i| > |S_i'| + d$ for any $i = 1, \dots, 4$.
 It is unfortunately impossible to verify $\mathrm{opt}(G) = \mathrm{opt}(G') + d$ on [optil.io](optil.io), since it requires an optimal solution for a Cluster Editing instance constructed by your submission.